rotorlab/chappy-android-sample/README.md

 Real time JSON database (android client).
 Work with synchronized java objects stored as JSON objects.

 ### What is this?
 Flamebase is an open source project that tries to emulate Firebase Database features as much as possible.
-I like Firebase but it's expensive for what it currently offers.
-If you are doing an altruist project with Firebase, pray not to became successful, because the monthly amount will increase considerably.

 In this repo you can find the proper lib for android client.
 For now it still developing, so please be patient with errors.

 ### Requirements
-**1º redis-server:** Amazing Pub/Sub for real-time changes.
+**1º redis-server:** Amazing Pub/Sub engine for real-time changes.
 Simply install and start it.

 **2º flamebase-database-server-cluster:** It will be our server cluster for storing json objects.
 Server cluster is run with **node** framework.

-Check out [flamebase-database-server-cluster repo](https://github.com/flamebase/flamebase-database-server-cluster) for more information.
+Check out [flamebase-server repo](https://github.com/flamebase/flamebase-server) for more information.

 ### Usage
 - Import library: